srackham/drake/README.md

 ```

 Execute task action functions.
-The non-async actions are executed synchronously then the
+First the non-async actions are executed synchronously then the
 async actions are exectuted asynchronously.
 Silently skip tasks that have no action function.